NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAILabel2bundle/README.md

 3. We tested the bundle on a spleen dataset from decathalon data (Figure 1 below).
 4. We can compare this approach to actual TotalSegmentator segmentation
 5. Now we want to test on data from IDC (NSCLC-Radiomics patient that has some ground truth segmentation).
 Unfortunately we are getting a lot of CUDA memory errors since these datasets are a lot larger than the spleen dataset we previously tested on.
 We're working on making changes to the inference.json file and are trying to crop the images before inference.
+6. Future work involves solving these memory errors, saving the output as DICOM SEG, and a more thorough comparison between the MONAI bundle and TotalSegmentator output.
+Testing on large collections and comparing to the ground truth segmentations is also part of the future work.

 # Illustrations